Nicklas373/kernel_xiaomi_msm8953-3.18-2/README.md

 dev/kasumi : Current clarity kernel branch, with eas merged and other kernel features that already detail on xda thread
              (This is almost force push build, but not always push on xda or telegram due private build).

+dev/kasumi-inline: Current clarity kernel branch, which can include to build as inline on ROM.
+This branch take latest update
+		from dev/kasumi branch which only revert some optimization to make possible compile as inline.

+dev/kasumi-pie : Current clarity kernel branch, which only revert 1 commit for simple lmk that aren't necessary for android 9
+		has it.

 ```

 ## About device